 If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost-sharing assistance for drugs on the ADAP formulary.
 In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number.

-The Arkansas AIDS Drug Assistance Program contact information is listed below.
+The AIDS Drug Assistance Program (ADAP) in your state is listed below.